jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

         help(str)
     ...

   the terminal shows documentation for the `string <https://docs.python.org/3/library/string.html?highlight=string#module-string>`_ module.
-I scroll through reading through the descriptions for each :doc:`method </functions/functions>` until I see one that looks like it can solve my problem
+I scroll through, reading the descriptions for each :doc:`method </functions/functions>` until I see one that looks like it can solve my problem

   .. code-block:: python